oloo/fake-rapidpro/README.md

 Version 1 of the RapidPro API found which is detailed at http://rapidpro.io/api/v1

-Currently starting a flow for a single contact is as follows:
+Currently starting a flow for a contact by phone number is as follows:

 ### Request